timsong-cpp/papers/3914_assorted_nb_comment_resolutions/nb.md

 ## [US 160-260](https://github.com/cplusplus/nbballot/issues/835)

-[During offline discussion, Ruslan pointed out other issues with the specification of `unique` and `unique_copy`.
-The wording below addresses them as well.]{.draftnote}
+[During offline discussion, Ruslan Arutyunyan pointed out other issues with the specification of `unique` and `unique_copy` and suggested an elegant wording strategy to address them.
+The wording below incorporates his suggestions.]{.draftnote}

 Edit [alg.unique]{.sref} as indicated: